Covariance Analysis

 While some stork lovers may wish to view this correlation as indicative of a real relationship, others might argue that the positive correlation is spurious.
 One possible explanation lies in the existence of confounding variables or factors which are related to both the stork population and the number of births.
 Two possible factors are the population and area of the country.

-To perform the analysis conditioning on the country area, select the statistics you wish to display, enter AREA in the partial analysis edit field, and press OK.
+To perform the analysis conditioning on the country area, select the statistics you wish to display, enter AREA in the partial analysis edit field, and press .
 The partial correlation falls to 0.27, with a statistically insignificant p-value of about 0.31.

 Options